Jersey Law Course

 Please be aware that we do not run all the modules every year, you can see the running order of the modules on the modules section.

-• passed the Bar Professional Training Course or the Legal Practice Course in England and Wales (or similar professional courses in Scotland or Northern Ireland);
+• passed the Bar Training Course or any course validated for admission as a Solicitor in England and Wales (or similar professional courses in Scotland or Northern Ireland);

 • enrolled on the Jersey Law Course and passed the Jersey law examinations;